skip to content

 Teaching:

-I lead the Parasitology option in the Part II (third year undergraduate) Pathology course.
+I lead the Host-pathogen interactions module in the Part II (third year undergraduate) Pathology course.
 I host undergraduate research projects annually in this option, and also take Masters and PhD students.

 Research supervision: